Community spirit

 • Community spirit, Friendship and relationship advice

 “The quality of our relationships determines the quality of our lives.” ~Esther Perel, author and psychotherapist Are you looking for ways to increase your longevity?
-Gathering with good friends should be part of your lifestyle plan.
+Gathering with good friends on a regular basis should be part of your lifestyle plan.
 Medical experts report that people who socialize regularly are healthier — both mentally and physically.
-Loneliness can shorten your life span, but keep in mind that difficult or unfulfilling relationships also undermine your wellbeing — and there’s plenty of research to support the fact.
-“Relationships defined by drama and conflicts that never seem to get resolved, be it with family, friends or neighbors, all can add a boat-load of stress to daily life,” explains…
+Loneliness can actually shorten your lifespan.
+That said, keep in mind that difficult or unfulfilling relationships are harmful to your wellbeing — and there’s plenty of research to support the fact.
+“Relationships that are defined by drama and conflicts all can add a boat-load of stress to daily life,” explains Frank Lipman, M.D.
+What’s the…